 Main Research Fields

-I am particularly interested in the surface processes affecting the icy moons of Saturn and Jupiter, especially Saturn's major moon Titan, and more recently Mercury.
-My research encompasses several fields such as comparative planetology, thermodynamics of solid-liquid equilibrium modeling, landscape evolution modeling, infrared spectroscopy and photometry analyses, radiative transfer modeling, radar SAR modeling, ...
+My research encompasses several fields such as comparative planetology, geological mapping, thermodynamics, landscape evolution modeling, infrared spectroscopy and photometry, radiative transfer modeling, radar SAR modeling, ...

 - Comparative planetology